 Apple Cherry Steel-Cut Oatmeal

 Do you want to get something out of your breakfast?
 Go from regular to healthy, delicious, and hearty with this Apple Cherry Steel-Cut Oatmeal.
-It’s a warm, fall recipe that you can cook in 1 pot.
+It's a warm breakfast recipe that you can cook in 1 pot and if you prefer can be eaten cold as well.

 Many say, me included, that breakfast may be the most important meal of the day.
 I believe wholeheartedly that it is, and I remember only skipping breakfast a few times.
 In all honesty, I could easily eat a large breakfast every day.
 Pancakes, eggs, bacon, bread, fruit, juice, milk, coffee etc., but I don’t.
 Why not?
 Too many calories, too time-consuming and too expensive to be totally honest.

-1. Cook the steel-cut oats in a dry pan, just a few minutes until fragrant.
+Step 1 – Cook/roast the steel-cut oats in a dry pan, over low heat, for just a few minutes until fragrant.
 It will enhance the flavor of your breakfast.

-2. Then add water, or milk if you prefer; it will make your breakfast a little bit heavier.
-Also add the peeled and chopped apples and salt.
+Step 2 – Then add water, or milk if you prefer.
+Also add the peeled and chopped apples, dried cherries, cinnamon and salt.
 I used Granny Smith, because I love tart apples.
 When you prefer sweeter apples, use those or a mix of tart and sweet.

-3. Add the dried cherries as well and bring mixture to a simmer.
-Cook for about 25-30 minutes and stir frequently.
-You want to avoid that the oats stick to the bottom of the pan.
+Bring mixture to a simmer and simmer for about 25-30 minutes.
+Stir frequently, as you want to avoid that the oats stick to the bottom of the pan.

-5. Turn off the heat, add the cinnamon and allow the oatmeal to cool just a little bit.
-Taste is – be careful not to burn your tongue!
+• Step 4 – Turn off the heat and allow the oatmeal to cool just a little bit.
+Taste it – be careful not to burn your tongue!
 Depending on your preference, you may want to add something sweet, like brown sugar, honey or maple syrup.

 This recipe creates a dairy-free, vegan (if you’re not using honey), sugar-free (if you’re not adding sugar) and gluten-free (if you’re using gluten-free steel-cut oats) breakfast.